§6.4

-Panel Data and Fixed Effects
+Panel Data: Fixed and Random Effects

 Across stores, customers, and markets, business units differ permanently in ways that are extremely hard to measure: neighborhood income, store layout, manager skill, local competitor density.
 If we pool data across units and run one regression, the differences across units pollute the relationship we wanted to estimate within units.
 The fix is structural: track each unit over time, and use that within-unit variation to identify the effect.
 The technique is called fixed effects, and it is the workhorse identification strategy of empirical business analysis.